Official websites use .mil

 LOCATION: Rio Puerto Nuevo is located in Metropolitan San Juan and it includes the Rio Piedras Drainage Basin and its tributaries, which drains 24 square miles.

 DESCRIPTION: The Río Puerto Nuevo Basin drains 24 square miles, 75 percent of which is highly developed with a population of 250,000 persons.
 Rapid upstream runoff, inadequate channel capacity, constriction at bridges, and elimination of the flood plain by urbanization cause severe flooding to 7,500 residents, and 700 commercial and public structures valued at over $3 billion.
+The project includes six discreet project segments that will be constructed through separate contracts between now and 2032.

 The 2D Wall Contract consists of construction of 700-feet-long right and 350-feet-long left channel walls on Rio Puerto Nuevo in San Juan, Puerto Rico.
 Construction contract was awarded in FY17 and is currently schedule for completion in October 2020.
 The contract was delayed due to Hurricanes Irma and Maria.